andersrosen/mixedbag/docs/mainpage.md

 # ARo Mixed Bag of C++

 This is a collection of code that I hope might be useful.
+It uses some C++ 20 features, so your compiler needs to have at least basic C++ 20 support.

 The project is hosted on GitHub: [https://github.com/andersrosen/mixedbag](https://github.com/andersrosen/mixedbag)

-## How to use in your project
+## How to Use in Your Project

 The files are standalone, so you can simply download individual files and add them to your source tree.
 You can also add the GitHub repository as a git submodule in your own repo, or use `CMake_FetchContent` to automatically download it for you.

-### Add a git sub module
+### Add a Git Sub Module

 If you want to have this code in the directory `thirdparty/mixedbag` in your source tree, cd to the root of the source tree and add it as a submodule like this: